Indiana PGA Championship

 The Indiana PGA Championship is a golf tournament that is the championship of the Indiana section of the PGA of America.
 Although the Indiana section was chartered in 1924, there were no section championships held until 1936.
 Todd Smith, member of the Indiana Golf Hall of Fame, holds the record with six victories.
-PGA Tour winners who also won this tournament include Bob Mann, who partnered with Wayne Levi to win the 1978 Walt Disney World National Team Championship, and Bob Hamilton, who won the PGA Championship in 1944.
+PGA Tour winners who also won this tournament include Bob Mann, who partnered with Wayne Levi to win the 1978 Walt Disney World National Team Championship, and Bob Hamilton, who won the PGA Championship in 1944, and Chris Smith, who won the 2002 Buick Classic.